 What is Simple Syrup?

-I always keep a bottle of homemade Vanilla Simple Syrup on hand, because it’s so incredibly versatile.
+I always keep a bottle of homemade Vanilla Simple Syrup on hand, but we also love to make Brown Sugar Cinnamon Syrup and Honey Syrup.

 Simple Syrup Ratio